Logic (electronic cigarette): History

 Logic Technology Development was founded in 2010 by Eli Alelov and Howard Panes in Pompano Beach, Florida.
-Panes served as chief operating office of the company.
+Panes served as chief operating officer of the company.
 They launched their Logic e-cigarette device on their website in 2011.
 Nicotine is obtained from a polyethylene glycol or propolene glycol e-liquid solution, and other chemicals are included such as glycerin and flavorings.
 The end of the device turns blue when in use.

 In 2014, Logic Technology Development cited Nielsen in saying that it was the number one e-cigarette company in the United States, although it has also been reported that it was second behind Blu eCigs.
 In April 2015, Japan Tobacco International (JTI) agreed to acquire Logic Technology Development.
 JTI subsequently also rebranded E-lites vapor products (another brand the company acquired before Logic) into Logic.

 Logic products were mainly manufactured in China, although in 2018 JTI opened a factory in Poland for manufacturing Logic as well as the company's heated tobacco products.

 In 2023, the Logic Compact and Logic Pro devices have been discontinued and replaced by a new Logic Vape.
 The new device has a technology that the company calls MOOV, which consists of device control through intuitive gestures as well as haptic feedback.